Compositing multiple clips#

 Note

 For now we have stacked multiple clip on top of each others, but this is obviously not enough for doing real video compositing.
-For that, we will need to change when some clip start et stop to play, as well as define the x:y, position of thoses clips in the final video.
+For that, we will need to change when some clip starts and stops playing, as well as define the x:y, position of these clips in the final video.

 Changing starting and stopping times of clips#